Unlike most workers, injured railroad employees are not limited to collecting benefits through Illinois workers’ compensation.

 Recognizing the dangers that railroad workers face on a daily basis, in 1908 the federal government passed the Federal Employers Liability Act (FELA) in order to provide protections not offered to other types of employees.
 Under FELA, railroad workers who have been injured on the job can seek full compensation for their medical expenses, lost income, pain and suffering, and other losses.

 However, just because these remedies are available does not mean that they are easy to obtain.
 In Chicago and throughout Illinois, railroad companies often vigorously dispute their employees’ FELA claims.
-At Malman Law, we handle several FELA claims each year, and we know what it takes to win.
+At Malman Law, our Railroad Workers’ Rights attorneys handle several FELA claims each year, and we know what it takes to win.
 Let us help you fight for the compensation you deserve.

 With FELA, railroad workers can file lawsuits against their employers for losses arising out of job-related injuries.
 FELA protects all railroad workers – not just those who operate trains – and it provides important benefits not available to victims of other types of injuries.
 It does this in two important ways:

-- Unlike state-law workers’ compensation claims, FELA claims are not limited to medical and disability benefits; and,
+Unlike state-law workers’ compensation claims, FELA claims are not limited to medical and disability benefits

 As a result, if your employer’s negligence – no matter how slight – in any way contributed to your injuries, you are entitled to compensation for all of your physical, financial, and emotional losses.
 If you have suffered a serious injury that requires medical treatment and prevents you from doing your job, these losses could be substantial.
 Injury victims often do not realize the full scope of their legal rights, and at Malman Law we have helped numerous clients collect million-dollar and multi-million-dollar awards.